Yurii-Kavuza/secondLecture/README.md

 ## Our first collaboration and work in team.

-Our issue is to write the versre of T.Shevchenko "Topolya" line by line.
+Our issue is to write the verse of T.Shevchenko called "Topolya" line by line.

 ## Our DreamTeam and its members
 1. Anna Kapusta.